-(Updated 1/13/2021) At this time, the City of St. Louis Department of Health has not received vaccine supplies from the State of Missouri.
+(Updated 1/28/2021) The City of St. Louis Department of Health has received LIMITED vaccine supplies of the Pfizer-BioNTech vaccine.
 The City of St. Louis Department of Health continues to work on ways to efficiently and effectively communicate vaccine distribution information to the public when the vaccine will be available for larger groups.
+Please sign up for COVID-19 Vaccine notifications.
 You can receive text alerts on updated COVID-19 vaccination distribution news from the City of St. Louis by texting "STLCOVID" to 888777.

 Phase 1B – Tier 1

 Protecting those who keep us safe and help us during an emergency

 - Emergency Services